-Educational therapy for children and teens struggling with reading and math skills by Sharon Shantz, M Ed.
+Educational therapy for children, teens, and adults struggling with reading and math skills

 "Learning is not the product of teaching.
 Learning is the product of the activity of learners"